TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-config-static-website.md

 	cloudEnvironments="public,MoonCake"
 />

-# How to Configure a Static Website
+# How to configure a Static Website

 ## **Recommended documents**